 For the fiscal year ended December 31, 2009, the amount allocated to the CBP was \$130,000, which was paid to our executives as cash bonuses in the first quarter of calendar year 2010.
 The Company's chief executive officer made recommendations to the Compensation Committee regarding bonus amounts for the other executive officers subject to an aggregate cap of \$130,000 based on his evaluation of overall job performance by the other executives.
 The Compensation Committee then considered and approved these recommendations.
 The factors considered by the chief executive officer in making his recommendations were the overall performance of the Company within the economic climate affecting its operations, the individual performance of the particular executive, and the executives' current relative base salary levels.
 The chief executive officer did not use pre-established formulas or goals in formulating the recommended bonuses.
 With regard to the overall performance of the Company, the Company produced an EBITDA from continuing operations of approximately \$15.0 million for 2009 compared to \$12.5 million for 2005 and the Company increased total volume sold for 2009 by 12% during a global/US recession period when most US companies' volumes were down.
-Mr. Williamson, Vice President of Marketing, established an international sales and marketing office responsibilities, and oversaw an increase in sales which required 20% utilization of the new/additional capacity that was added in the fourth quarter of 2008.
-Ms. Cook, Chief Accounting Officer, established a risk management policy and procedures manual, assisted in successfully managing closure of the derivative losses that occurred in 2008, and successfully managed the Company's accounting, human resources, and reporting departments.
+In addition, the Company entered into a compromise agreement with AMAK Saudi shareholders settling the capital structure of AMAK.
+Mr. Williamson, Vice President of Marketing, established an international sales and marketing office in Madrid, Spain for the continued development of international markets and opportunities, added an account manager to assume domestic responsibilities, and oversaw an increase in sales which required 20% utilization of the new/additional capacity that was added in the fourth quarter of 2008.
+Ms. Cook, Chief Accounting Officer, established a risk management policy and procedures manual, assisted in successfully managing closure of the derivative losses that occurred in 2008, and successfully managed the Company's accounting, human resources, and re